d12frosted/elpa-mirror/gnu/denote-readme.txt

         a list of strings.
 Consult the `denote-file-types' for how this is used.

+  Function `denote-link-return-links'
+        Return list of links in current or optional `FILE'.
+Also see `denote-link-return-backlinks'.

+  Function `denote-link-return-backlinks'
+        Return list of links in current or optional `FILE'.
+Also see `denote-link-return-links'.

 [The file-naming scheme] See section 5

 [Standard note creation] See section 3.1

-[Maintain separate directories for notes] See section 3.3
+[Maintain separate directories for notes] See section 3.4

 [Sluggified title and keywords] See section 5.1